 If you hear your baby wake up at night, wait a few minutes before you get up to see them.
 If they continue to cry, it’s time to respond.

-- Go with the flow.
 Your baby may catch their Zzz’s anywhere during the day: the swing, the car, the stroller, or bassinet.
-But what helps them today may not work tomorrow, so be prepared to try different things to soothe your newborn.
+But what helps them today may not work tomorrow, so be prepared to try different things to soothe your infant.

 A sleep regression won’t last forever.
 You can do the best you can, but it still might not make your baby sleep through the night.
 Try to get as much sleep as possible during this time and be as consistent as possible with your baby.